 The College will take appropriate steps to investigate and respond.
-If you learn, directly or indirectly, of an allegation of harassment or violence, you are obligated to report it.
-You should also describe available resources to anyone complaining of or concerned about harassment and encourage him or her to contact one of those listed above or a member of the TC Harassment Panel. .
+If you learn, directly or indirectly, of an allegation of discrimination or harassment, you are obligated to report it.
+You should also describe available resources to anyone complaining of or concerned about harassment and encourage him or her to contact one of those listed above.

 a.
-Please review the CU Gender-Based Misconduct Policies for Students, www.sexualrespect.columbia.edu and the TC Policy on , for more information.
+Please review the CU/TC Gender Based Misconduct Policies and Procedures for Students and the TC Policy and Procedures on the Protection from Discrimination and Harassment for more information.

 b.
 While the law on other forms of discriminatory harassment is less clear in specifying community members’ obligations, you should also report (to the same people) allegations of harassment based on race, color, religion, creed, sex, gender, sexual orientation, national origin, ancestry, age, marital status, disability, pregnancy or other protected classes.

 c.
-You cannot promise confidentiality to a student or other person reporting harassment or assault, although you should assure them that TC will handle their concerns as sensitively and confidentially as possible.
+You cannot promise confidentiality to any community member (student, staff or faculty) reporting discrimination, harassment or gender-based misconduct, although you should assure them that TC will handle their concerns as sensitively and privately as possible.
 If a person desires greater confidentiality, you should direct them to:

 Remember: TC faculty and staff members who are psychologists, counselors or lawyers cannot promise confidentiality to a student or colleague unless they are acting in their professional counseling or legal advice-giving capacity.
 These privileges do not apply to instructor-student or collegial relationships.